-However, an unregistered screenplay is harder to take legal action against if plagiarism occurs.
+However, an unregistered screenplay is more brutal to take legal action against if plagiarism occurs.

 What Are Watermarked Screenplays?

-You can’t enjoy the story in its full form because of these watermarks.
+You can’t enjoy the story in its complete form because of these watermarks.
 These watermarks are meant to protect the copyright and ownership rights of the writers and producers.

 Watermark Screenplays Sharing Your Work

-It’s a common practice for screenwriters to “watermark” their scripts by adding their name, contact information and other identifiers to each page in the script.
-The idea is that any aspiring producers, directors or actors who have found the script and want to (legally) make use of it will know who to track down to get permission.
+The idea is that any aspiring producers, directors, or actors who have found the script and want to (legally) use it will know who to track down to get permission.

-Instead of hiding your name in a corner of the script like this…
+Instead of hiding your name in the corner of the script like this.

 Watermark Screenplays Labeling Your Script Versions